jwowillo/hub/doc/design.md

+# v2.1.0 Design

+* A copy assets shell script will copy 'static' and 'tmpl' to a passed remote address, user, and directory (1).

 # v2.0.0 Design

 * The favicon will be 1 black wire going into a hub with 3 wires leaving (1).